Projective geometry: Overview

 Projective geometry is an elementary non-metrical form of geometry, meaning that it does not support any concept of distance.
 In two dimensions it begins with the study of configurations of points and lines.
 That there is indeed some geometric interest in this sparse setting was first established by Desargues and others in their exploration of the principles of perspective art.
 In higher dimensional spaces there are considered hyperplanes (that always meet), and other linear subspaces, which exhibit the principle of duality.
 The simplest illustration of duality is in the projective plane, where the statements "two distinct points determine a unique line" (i.e. the line through them) and "two distinct lines determine a unique point" (i.e. their point of intersection) show the same structure as propositions.
 Projective geometry can also be seen as a geometry of constructions with a straight-edge alone, excluding compass constructions, common in straightedge and compass constructions.
 As such, there are no circles, no angles, no measurements, no parallels, and no concept of intermediacy (or "betweenness").
 It was realised that the theorems that do apply to projective geometry are simpler statements.
 For example, the different conic sections are all equivalent in (complex) projective geometry, and some theorems about circles can be considered as special cases of these general theorems.

 During the early 19th century the work of Jean-Victor Poncelet, Lazare Carnot and others established projective geometry as an independent field of mathematics.
 Its rigorous foundations were addressed by Karl von Staudt and perfected by Italians Giuseppe Peano, Mario Pieri, Alessandro Padoa and Gino Fano during the late 19th century.
 Projective geometry, like affine and Euclidean geometry, can also be developed from the Erlangen program of Felix Klein; projective geometry is characterized by invariants under transformations of the projective group.

 After much work on the very large number of theorems in the subject, therefore, the basics of projective geometry became understood.
 The incidence structure and the cross-ratio are fundamental invariants under projective transformations.
 Projective geometry can be modeled by the affine plane (or affine space) plus a line (hyperplane) "at infinity" and then treating that line (or hyperplane) as "ordinary".
 An algebraic model for doing projective geometry in the style of analytic geometry is given by homogeneous coordinates.
-On the other hand, axiomatic studies revealed the existence of non-Desarguesian planes, examples to show that the axioms of incidence can be modelled (in two dimensions only) by structures not accessible to reasoning through homogeneous coordinate systems.
+Axiomatic studies revealed the existence of non-Desarguesian planes, which shows that the axioms of incidence can be modelled (in two dimensions only) by structures not accessible to reasoning through homogeneous coordinate systems.